13 strikers who've been too good for the Championship… but failed in the Premier League

 Look up ‘diminishing returns’ in the dictionary and you’ll find… nothing, because it’s a phrase, not a word.
 But if it was a word, you’d find a picture of… OK, you wouldn’t find a picture of Danny Graham, because dictionaries don’t have pictures.
 But if – hang on, we’ll start again.

-Graham netted 12 goals for newly-promoted Swansea in 2011/12 after lighting up the Championship with Watford (24 goals!).
+Graham netted 12 goals for newly-promoted Swansea in 2011/12 after firing home 24 goals in the Championship with Watford.
 This good start was enough to convince Sunderland that the Gateshead-born Newcastle fan was worth buying in January 2013, even after he’d lost his place and Sunderland’s own fans had booed him.
 He scored once in 37 games there, and once in 18 on loan at Hull, then returned to banging them in at a lower level for Middlesbrough and Blackburn.

 Championship: 170 games, 52 goals • Premier League: 65 games, 10 goals

-It’s easy to forget that Lita was just 19 when he arrived on the scene with League One’s Bristol City, 20 when he helped Reading to a record second-tier points tally, and 21 when he made his Premier League bow.
+It’s easy to forget Lita was just 19 when he arrived on the scene with then-third tier Bristol City, 20 when he helped Reading to a record second-tier points tally, and 21 when he made his Premier League bow.
 He’s only two years older than Jamie Vardy.

 Nor was that top-flight introduction a disaster by any means: despite not starting regularly, Lita scored seven league goals, plus another seven in the cup competitions, as Reading finished eighth.
-Ten of those 14 goals came in the space of a dozen games.

-It didn’t last, however.
-Lita couldn’t take his few subsequent chances with Reading and Swansea, even as he scored with ease on numerous second-tier loans.
+Ten of those 14 strikes came in the space of a dozen games.
+But it didn’t last.
+Lita couldn’t take his few subsequent chances with Reading and Swansea, even as he scored with ease on numerous Championship loans.
 Frustrating.

 Championship: 92 games, 35 goals • Premier League: 27 games, 1 goal